-Report of the Executive Board on Agenda Item 6
+Report of the Executive Board on Agenda Item 8

-Regarding agenda item 6: Report of the Executive Board in accordance with section 71 (1) no. 8 sentence 5 in conjunction with section 186 (4) sentence 2 of the AktG
+Regarding agenda item 8: Report of the Executive Board in accordance with section 71 (1) no. 8 sentence 5 in conjunction with section 186 (4) sentence 2 of the AktG

-In item 6 of the agenda, Deutsche Börse Aktiengesellschaft is authorized to acquire own shares.
+In item 8 of the agenda, Deutsche Börse Aktiengesellschaft is authorized to acquire own shares.

 In addition to acquisition via the stock exchange, the Company shall be able to acquire own shares via a public purchase offer (tender process) or a public request to submit sale offers.
-This method enables each shareholder of the Company wishing to sell to decide how many shares to sell and, when determining a price range, at what price these are to be offered.
+This method enables Company shareholders wishing to sell to decide how many shares to sell and, when determining a price range, at what price.
 If the quantity offered at the determined price exceeds the number of shares requested by the Company, an acceptance of the sale offers is to be allocated.
 This should allow provision for a preferred acceptance of smaller offers or small parts of offers up to a maximum of 50 shares.
-This option helps to prevent fractional amounts when determining the guotas for acquisition, as well as small residual amounts, thus simplifying the technical settlement process.
+This helps to prevent fractional amounts when determining the quotes for acquisition, as well as small remainders, thus simplifying the technical settlement process.
 This also makes it possible to avoid any actual financial disadvantage to small shareholders.
 Moreover, allocations can be made according to shares tendered (tender ratios) rather than according to ownership interests because the acquisition procedure can be settled within an economically reasonable framework.
 Ultimately, sums may also be subject to standard rounding in order to eliminate arithmetical fractions of shares.
-In this respect the acquisition ratio and the number of shares to be purchased from individual tendering shareholders can be rounded off as necessary in order to make the acquisition of whole shares possible for technical settlement purposes.
-The Executive Board considers the exclusion of any further shareholder rights of tender resulting therefrom to be justifiable and appropriate with regard to the shareholders.
+In this respect the acquisition ratio and the number of shares to be purchased from individual tendering shareholders can be rounded off as necessary in order to make the acquisition of whole shares possible.
+The Executive Board considers the exclusion of any further shareholder rights of tender stipulated herein to be justifiable and appropriate with regard to the shareholders.

-The Company is also authorized to execute the acquisition by using rights of tender made available to the shareholders.
-These rights are structured in such a way that the Company is only obligated to acquire whole shares.
-If tender rights cannot be exercised thereafter, they will expire.
+The Company is also authorized to effect the acquisition using tender rights available to the shareholders.
+These rights are structured in such a way that the Company is only obliged to acquire whole shares.
+Tender rights expire thereafter if they are not exercised.
 This process conforms to the principle of equal treatment of shareholders, yet simplifies the technical settlement of share buybacks.